sergiobayona/easy_talk/README.md

 ### Best Practices

-1. Define clear property names and descriptions
+1. **Define clear property names and descriptions** for better documentation
-2. Use appropriate types for each property
+2. **Use appropriate types** for each property with proper constraints
-3. Add validations for important business rules
+3. **Leverage automatic validations** by defining schema constraints instead of manual validations
-4. Keep schemas focused and modular
+4. **Keep schemas focused and modular** - extract nested objects to separate classes
-5. Reuse models when appropriate
+5. **Reuse models when appropriate** instead of duplicating schema definitions
-6. Use explicit types instead of relying on inference
+6. **Use explicit types** instead of relying on inference
-7. Test your schemas with sample data
+7. **Test your schemas with sample data** to ensure validations work as expected
+8. **Configure auto-validations globally** to maintain consistency across your application
+9. **Use nullable_optional_property** for fields that can be omitted or null
+10. **Document breaking changes** when updating schema definitions

 # Nullable vs Optional Properties in EasyTalk